akleinlo/Java-Basics-Passwortvalidierung/README.md

 # Java Basics Password Validation
-A Java Program to generate passwords according to a given security policy.
+A Java Program to generate passwords according to a given security policy

 # Requirements
 – Java 24